Resources for Faculty

 Proctoring for Make-Up Exams

 Students who miss exams for “serious and verifiable” reasons, as defined by College policy, may be eligible to make up those exams in the O.A.S.
 These students must first make every reasonable effort to coordinate makeups with professors.
-If a mutually convenient time cannot be arranged, and if the professor’s policy allows, students may request a make?up time in the O.A.S.
-Please see our Make-Up Exam Policy for further details.
+If a mutually convenient time cannot be arranged, and if the professor’s policy allows, students may request a make-up time in the O.A.S.
+Please see our make-up exam request form for further details.

 The O.A.S. provides ongoing support for our intercollegiate student-athletes.
-Support includes the distribution of Progress Reports to the faculty approximately four weeks into each semester.
+Support includes the distribution of progress reports to the faculty approximately four weeks into each semester.
 We kindly ask that you fill out these reports and return them to our office.
-If you ever have a student-athlete who is experiencing academic difficulty, please call 401.865.2494 or contact Kaitlyn O’Malley, Assistant Director for Student-Athlete Services, at firstname.lastname@example.org.
+If you ever need to consult with our office about a particular student-athlete, please call 401.865.2494 or contact email@example.com.